Last Updated on September 19, 2021

 Did you know there are actually three different groups of Virgin Islands?
 Well, I didn’t, until I took this trip!
 The British Virgin Islands are the most popular and well-known.
 Made up of over 50 islands, the BVI are some of the least-developed spots in the Caribbean, but their largest islands are renowned as luxury destinations.
 The beautiful beaches and party bars of Jost Van Dyke are here, as are the picturesque grottoes of the Virgin Gorda Baths.

 Just 20 miles away lie the US Virgin Islands, known as “America’s paradise.”
 Its three islands – St. Thomas, St. John, and St. Croix – each has a different attraction for travelers.
-St. Thomas is famed as a luxury getaway, while island of St. John is ⅔ undeveloped, including a national park perfect for snorkeling and hiking.
-Further south, St. Croix offers colonial history and tours of the Cruzan Rum distillery.
+St. Thomas is famed as a luxury getaway, while the island of St. John is ⅔ undeveloped.
+Still, there are tons of things to do in St. John, including a national park perfect for snorkeling and hiking.
+Further south, St. Croix offers colonial history and tours of the Cruzan Rum distillery in addition to spectacular snorkeling.

 The Spanish Virgin Islands are actually part of Puerto Rico, so the name is a holdover from when the island belonged to Spain.
 In the SVI, you’ll find the unspoiled beaches of Culebra and a bioluminescent bay in Vieques.
 Many travelers here say that these islands remind them of the quieter BVI of years past.